PLEASE NOTE the trail is now closed to all traffic. Please observe all “no trespassing signs.” Thank you!

 Announcement!
 Save the Putnam Trail is now represented by Joel Kupferman of Environmental Law and Justice.
 Armed with the support of the greater Van Cortlandt Park community, science and the Clean Water Act, we are rallying to save the Putnam Trail and Tibbetts Wetlands from pavement despite all the odds.

-NEW – a little chart using AASHTO standards shows bike stopping distances at different speeds — important information when dealing with a nature area. click here
+A chart using AASHTO standards shows the distance it takes for a bike to stop at different speeds — important when dealing with a nature area. here

 Speed sign in Van Cortlandt Park.